 Men and women over 18 with a persistent cough that’s lasted for at least a year are invited to get in touch with MAC.
-The trial will be running at the Barnsley, Blackpool, Cannock, Leeds, Liverpool, Manchester and Teesside clinics so there’s sure to be one near where to you live.
+The trial is running at the Barnsley, Blackpool, Cannock, Leeds, Liverpool, Manchester and Teesside clinics so there’s sure to be one near where to you live.

 Sorry, but smokers are excluded.
 Other eligibility criteria will apply.
 Eligible patients will receive a health screen and study participation will be in collaboration with your treating physician.